San Paolo della Croce a Corviale

-San Paolo della Croce a Corviale is a 20th-century parochial church and titular church in the western suburbs of Rome, dedicated to Saint Paul of the Cross.
+San Paolo della Croce a Corviale is a 20th-century parochial church and cardinalatial titular church in the western suburbs of Rome, dedicated to Saint Paul of the Cross.

 History

-The church was built in the early 1980s and was consecrated on 16 April 1983.
-Dedicated to Paul of the Cross, the patron's day is celebrated every October 17.
+The church was built in the early 1980s and was dedicated on 16 April 1983.
+Dedicated to Paul of the Cross whose feastday is celebrated there every year on October 17.

 On 25 May 1985, it was made a titular church to be held by a cardinal-priest.

 On 15 April 2018 the church was visited by Pope Francis.